Move Group Python Interface¶

 Watch this quick YouTube video demo to see the power of the Move Group Python interface!

 If you haven’t already done so, make sure you’ve completed the steps in Getting Started.

 Start RViz and MoveGroup node¶

 Open two shells.
-Start RViz and wait for everything to finish loading in the first shell:
+Run this command in the first shell and wait for everything to finish loading:

 roslaunch panda_moveit_config demo.launch